 There are many reasons to move to downtown Lowell in addition to its affordability.
 There are many educational, social, entertaining, and theatre attractions within walking distance.

 Parking is easy with many municipal garages offering reduced monthly rates for Downtown Residents.
 The downtown area is continuing to grow.
 There is plenty of opportunity for you.
 Whether it is buying a loft condo, opening a business, restaurant, or shop.

 As the city marketing campaign says “There’s a lot to like about Lowell”.

 Why choose Downtown Lowell?

-Home of a National Historic Park, professional baseball, eight museums, an award-winning theatre, and the largest free folk festival in the country all of which contribute to over 2 million visitors to the Downtown area each year.
+Home of a National Historic Park, eight museums, an award-winning theatre, and the largest free folk festival in the country all of which contribute to over 2 million visitors to the Downtown area each year.